laserpilot/Installation_Up_4evr/README.md

 ```

 #### Email logs
-[I have made this an out-of-date tip because I've never actually used this in production, and I think some of it no longer works - it would be much better to set up a web service that recieves log files and images...or even a Slackbot, those are super easy to set up with curl commands from a bash script]
+[I have made this an out-of-date tip because I've never actually used this in production, and I think some of it no longer works - it would be much better to set up a web service that receives log files and images...or even a Slackbot, those are super easy to set up with curl commands from a bash script]

 If the process logger isn’t enough, we can use what we learned in that process to actually set up a system to email you if something is amiss so you don’t have to manually check it.
 We can do this all with the command line and internal tools, it’s just a more involved setup.
 This is going to be fairly general and will need some tuning in your specific case.